plone/training/docs/mastering-plone-5/anatomy.md

 - Pyramid
 - Bluebream

-Plone started as a extension for CMF, which is a extension for Zope.
+Plone started as an extension for CMF, which is a extension for Zope.
 Python, ZODB, Zope, CMF, Plone ... -- how does all that fit together?

 ## Database